To help get you to the right website, please choose one of the options below

 -

-Clean energy – energy that is from a non-polluting source, such as solar, wind and wave power.
+Clean energy – energy that is derived from technologies that do not emit carbon dioxide of other greenhouse gasses, such as solar, wind and wave power.

-Climate Action 100+ – an initiative taken by the investment industry to ensure the world’s largest corporate greenhouse gas emitters take the necessary action on climate change.
-Signatories engage with companies to curb emissions, improve governance and strengthen climate-related financial disclosures.
+Climate Action 100+ – an investment industry initiative aimed at reducing greenhouse gas emissions.
+Signatories to the Climate Action 100+ initiative engage with major polluting companies to encourage them to reduce their greenhouse gas emissions, improve related governance and strengthen climate-related financial disclosures.

-Climate risks – risks linked to climate change that have the potential to affect companies, industries and wider economies.
-As well as physical risks, these include potential regulatory action, litigation and competitive and reputational risks that can be associated with climate change.
+Climate risks – risks linked to climate change that have the potential to affect companies, industries and wider economies (and therefore people).
+As well as physical risks there are transition risks, which are the business risks associated with how companies chose to respond to climate change, this may include the risk of regulatory action, litigation and reputational damage.

-Corporate engagement – using shareholder power to influence corporate behaviour through direct engagement with a company.
+Corporate engagement – using shareholder power to influence corporate behaviour through direct engagement with a company, which typically involves investors speaking with senior management and using the rights associated with share ownership to encourage positive change.

-Corporate governance – the rules, practices, and processes used to direct and manage a company.
-The main force influencing corporate governance is a company’s board of directors, although the board can be influenced by, for example, shareholders, creditors, customers and suppliers.
+Corporate governance – the internal rules, practices, and processes used to direct and manage a company.
+A company’s board of directors is ultimately responsible for how a company is managed.

 D